This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Clickย hereย for more about this policy.

 It ended up being just the guy and I for Thanksgiving.
 After he dropped his girls off in the morning, he came over and we started the Thanksgiving feast prep.
 I have to say, he’s a huge help in the kitchen.
 He loves being involved in cooking.
 He’s my food prep man.

 Since it was just the two of us, I didn’t end up making that much food.
-Turkey breast, mashed potatoes with cauliflower, healthy green bean casserole, homemade biscuits (recipe coming soon!).
+Turkey breast, mashed potatoes with cauliflower, healthy green bean casserole, almond flour biscuits recipe.
 For dessert, I ate raw pumpkin pie from the freezer and the guy had one of those mini cherry pies.

 After we ate, he helped me put up my Christmas tree which he was not excited about.
 Once he realized it was a pre-lit tree he was much happier.
 Can’t say I blame him.
 I don’t know anyone who likes struggling with lights.